Ari-healthcare-data/clinical-operations-dashboard/README.md

 ## Project Summary
 This project is a **Healthcare Analytics Portfolio** project focused on improving **clinic operational efficiency** through the analysis of appointments and referrals.
 The dashboard provides actionable KPIs on **attendance, no-show rates, provider performance, and referral management**.

 This project uses a **synthetic healthcare dataset** created to simulate real-world EMR operations, including appointments, referrals, providers, departments, and patients.
 No real patient information or provider information is used.
-All patient and provider **names and demographics were created for the synthetic healthcare dataset**.
+All patient and provider **names and demographics were ALL created for the synthetic healthcare dataset**.

 **Tools & Technologies Used:**
 - PostgreSQL (SQL) for data cleaning, validation, and KPI calculations